Queries๐Ÿ”—

 raise GraphQLPermissionError(msg)

-This method will be called for each instance of Task that is returned by this QueryType.
-For lists, this means that the method will be called for each item in the list.
+This method will be called for each instance of Task that is returned by this QueryType in Entrypoints or related Fields.

-Instead of raising an exception, you might want to filter out items the user doesn't have permission to access.
+Instead of raising an exception from a permission check, you might want to filter out items the user doesn't have permission to access.
 You can do this using the __filter_queryset__ classmethod.

 from django.db.models import QuerySet